Maxime-Carlier/scxml-transcompiler/Utilisation/README.md

 could be real utilisation made of my plugin.

 The following scenario are implemented :
+* The standard code generation as per the portal exemple
 * The usage of connectToEvent to call user defined method.
+* The code generation for parallel and hierarchic state

 ### How do I use this for my own project ?